MoritzGoeckel/MLang/README.md

 # MLang

 This is the implementation fo a custom language called MLang.
 The language is build on top of ANTLR4 as the front-end and targets LLVM JIT as the backend.
+The language is strictly typed with complete type inference.
 The project is tested with the google test framework.
-The language is strictly typed with complete type inference.

-I build this language solely for fun and education, so maybe you should not use this in production 🐴
+I build this language solely for fun and educational purposes, so maybe you should not use this in production 🐴

-# Features
+## Features

 - [x] Arithmetic
+- [x] Type inference
+- [x] Functions
 - [x] Boolean operations
-- [ ] Printing
 - [x] Branching (if)
 - [x] Loops (while)
 - [x] Strictly typed
 - [x] Integer type
 - [x] Boolean type
+- [x] Float type
 - [ ] String type
-- [x] Float type
-- [x] Function type
 - [ ] Closures
-- [x] Type inference
+- [ ] Printing
 - [ ] Structs
-- [x] Functions
 - [ ] Operator precedence

-# Example code
+## Example code

 For more examples refere to the [mfiles](/mfiles/) folder